 The Speed Art Museum

 The Speed Art Museum, Kentucky's oldest and largest art museum, is located along south Third Street in downtown Louisville.
 The museum was originally founded as the J.B.
-Speed Memorial Museum in 1925 by Hattie Bishop Speed in honor of her husband James Breckinridge, a well-known businessman and Philanthropist.
+Speed Memorial Museum in 1925 by Hattie Bishop Speed in honor of her husband James Breckinridge.
 Collections at the museum showcase a wide variety of art from around the world, including ancient, classical, and modern art.
 The facility was completely renovated and redesigned in the mid-2010s at an estimated cost of $50 million.
 The museum reopened in 2016 to offer more exhibition spaces as well as a new education center and other facilities.

 Backstory and Context

 The Speed's original facility was designed by Arthur Loomis, a local architect, and officially opened on January 15, 1927 with a ceremony attended by over two thousand patrons and one hundred artists.
 It was designed and built in the Neo Classical architectural style.
 Hattie Bishop Speed founded the museum in order to honor her husband James Speed, who was a prominent businessman and art collector.
 The museum was incorporated as a privately endowed institution in 1933 with Hattie Speed serving as the first president and director.
 She even set up the endowment to fund the entire museum and encouraged not paying any admission to enter.
 A board of governors was also established and the Speed Art Museum received its first major donation in 1934--a collection of North American Indian artifacts gifted by Dr. Frederick Weygold.
 In 1946, Paul Harris would become the first professional director to work at the museum.
 The first of three additions to the facility was completed in 1954 following donations made by Dr. Preston Pope Satterwhite.